epkanol/governing-commons-code-clones/README.md

 which performs exact Leave-One-Out Cross-Validation once per datapoint signaled as potentially influential by the regular `loo` function.
 The result of the reloo will be stored in the output directory, where it can be further analysed (e.g. plotted).

-`docker run --mount type=bind,source=${PWD}/ownership,target=/home/app/ownership -e RELOO=TRUE -e PREFIX=02 -e CACHE="../ownership/.cache" ownership-commons
+`docker run --mount type=bind,source=${PWD}/ownership,target=/home/app/ownership -e RELOO=TRUE -e PREFIX=02 -e CACHE="../ownership/.cache" ownership-commons`

 Beware that running `reloo` might take several days to complete, so best done over long weekends, or on a machine which you do not interact with on a daily basis.
-The output of the docker run command will tell if it is performing the `reloo` step, and the state of the models can be inspected via the `docker top` command.
+The output of the `docker run` command will tell if it is performing the `reloo` step, and the state of the models can be inspected via the `docker top` command.

 ```
 user@host:> docker ps
 CONTAINER ID   IMAGE                                                                     COMMAND                  CREATED          STATUS                 PORTS     NAMES
 6ee210bac03e   ownership-commons                                                         "/home/app/render_al…"   46 minutes ago   Up 46 minutes                    vigorous_chebyshev
-user@host:> docker top
+user@host:> docker top 6ee210bac03e
 UID                 PID                 PPID                C                   STIME               TTY                 TIME                CMD
 2000                56576               56554               0                   11:49               ?
 00:00:00            /bin/sh /home/app/render_all.sh
 2000                56618               56576               17                  11:49               ?
 00:08:18            /usr/local/lib/R/bin/exec/R --no-save --no-restore -e rmarkdown::render("analysis/02_intercept_only_model.Rmd",~+~params=list(cache="../ownership/.cache",~+~reloo=TRUE),~+~output_dir="ownership/output")